|

 is appropriate at this point to acknowledge our debt to Professor

-and saw its rapid expansion during the 1990s.
-Subsequent Trustee Boards
+the PiA and saw its rapid expansion during the 1990s.
+Subsequent

-have worked hard to keep track of and represent PID sufferers as the
+Trustee Boards have worked hard to keep track of and represent PID

 We